rhysd/tui-textarea/README.md

 `TextArea` is an instance to manage the editor state.
 By default, it disables line numbers and highlights cursor line with underline.

-`TextArea::widget()` builds a widget to render the current state of the editor.
-Create the widget and render it on each tick of event loop.
+`&TextArea` reference implements ratatui's `Widget` trait.
+Render it on every tick of event loop.

 `TextArea::input()` receives inputs from tui backends.
 The method can take key events from backends such as `crossterm::event::KeyEvent` or `termion::event::Key` directly if the features are enabled.
 The method handles default